Towards Single-Lens Controllable Depth-of-Field Imaging via Depth-Aware Point Spread Functions: Methodology

 \subsection{Depth-aware Aberration Correction Network}

 As demonstrated in~\cite{jiang2023minimalist}, the SR paradigm achieves better results in aberration image recovery.
+It should be emphasized that the image resolution is not improved; instead, the pixel unshuffle operation is applied to the input images and depth maps to ensure consistency between input and output resolutions.
 For this reason, the proposed Depth-aware Aberration Correction (DACN) is an end-to-end CAC model based on the SR paradigm, enabling deep multimodal fusion of image and depth information.
 The architecture of the proposed model is shown in Fig.~\ref{fig:Depth-aware Aberration Correction Network}, which includes our proposed two plug-and-play depth-aware mechanisms.
 Residual Depth-Image Cross-Attention Block (RDICAB) follows the shallow feature extraction layer.
 It is employed for the initial stage of cross-modal fusion, aiming to integrate image features and deep features.
-Depth-aware Deformable Convolution Block (D$^2$CB) is employed within each Depth-aware Aberration Correction Block (DACB).
-The image features are modulated by the depth features through a Deformable Convolution Layer (DCL)~\cite{zhu2019deformable}, thereby effectively learning the depth-aware aberration degradation process.
+Depth-aware Deformable Convolution Block (D$^2$CB) is employed within each depth-aware aberration correction block.
+The image features are modulated by the depth features through a Deformable Convolution Layer (DCL)~\cite{zhu2019deformable}, which effectively facilitates the learning of the depth-aware aberration degradation process.

 \textbf{Residual Depth-Image Cross-Attention Block (RDICAB).} As illustrated in~\cite{yang2022self}, depth information has been proven to be effective in image dehazing because haze varies with depth.
 Similarly, based on our observation that image degradation caused by optical aberrations also varies with depth, we propose a Residual Depth-Image Cross-Attention Block (RDICAB) to fully exploit the complementary characteristics of multimodal information.
 Unlike the conventional self-attention mechanism~\cite{vaswani2017attention}, in which Query ($Q$), Key ($K$), and Value ($V$) are all calculated by the same branch of the network, our RDICAB makes use of the cross-attention mechanism between image and depth to perform the initial fusion.
 Specifically, the queries are obtained by the image branch, with keys and values calculated by the depth branch, as shown in the lower left of Fig.~\ref{fig:Depth-aware Aberration Correction Network}.
 Note that the input image feature $I_{i}$ and input depth feature $D_{i}$ are first fed into a normalization layer and a $1{\times}1$ convolution layer, followed by the cross-attention operation, formulated as: